Madhu-712/Chip_designer_copilot_Agent/README.md

-# Chip Designer Copilot Agent-"Intelli Design Companion",An innovative solution to Semiconductor Startups.
+# Chip Designer Copilot Agent-
+"Intelli Design Companion",an innovative solution to semiconductor startups.

 🚀 A powerful AI Copilot for chip designers featuring different Agentic pattern multimodal reasoning (using Agno), multi-agent collaboration (using CrewAI), and advanced agentic workflows (using LangGraph).
 Designed for seamless integration into design tools, canvases, and workspaces.